LoganFlaherty/sigil-language/README.md

 [![Docs.rs](https://docs.rs/banish/badge.svg)](https://docs.rs/banish)
 [![License](https://img.shields.io/crates/l/banish.svg)](https://github.com/LoganFlaherty/banish/blob/main/LICENSE)

-Banish is a declarative DSL that simplifies complex state machines and rule-based logic.

-It allows you to define **States** and **Rules** that automatically re-evaluate until your logic reaches a fixed point or transitions to a new state.
+Banish is a declarative DSL for building rule-driven state machines in Rust.
+It allows you to define states and rules that execute until they reach a stable fixed point or trigger transitions, making complex control flow easier to express and reason about.

 ## Why Banish?
 - Fixed-Point Solving: Unlike a standard function that runs top-to-bottom once, a Banish state loops internally until no more rules trigger.
 This makes it perfect for layout engines, constraint solvers, or complex game logic.